The Night Cleaner

 For LGBTQ Month The New Current is launching our new series of features with LGBTQ creatives from across the arts and from around the world.
 TNC interviewed Blair ahead of SQIFF 2017.

-Hey Blair, thanks for talking to tNC, how's things been?
+Hey Blair, thanks for talking to The New Current, how's things been?

 Busy!
 I’m nose to the grindstone animating my next film, so it’s nice to take a breather to chat to you.